matplotlib/matplotlib/doc/users/project/mission.rst

 * Support all users of the Scientific Python Ecosystem;
 * Produce high-quality raster and vector formats output;
 * Be embeddedable in graphical user interfaces for application development;
-* Be understandable and extendable by scientists, data scientists, and engineers;
+* Be understandable and extendable by people familiar with data processing techniques and with the Python programming language;
-* Make standard plots easy;
+* Make common plots easy;
 * Make novel or complicated visualizations possible.

-To achieve these goals simultaneously across the full gamut of the domains that depend on Matplotlib, we have adopted a model of a general core library that supports an ecosystem of domain-specific extensions that inter-operate as much as practical.
+To achieve these goals for the full range of domains where Scientific Python is used, Matplotlib provides as general library on which domain-specific extensions can be built.